Hire Us

 At Railsware, we implement feedback on many different aspects of our employees’ work.
 There are one-on-ones where teammates share their thoughts with each other and can thus resolve issues.
 There are regular retrospectives that allow a lot of feedback to be shared and discussed, helping improvements be made on the spot.

-A lot of feedback is given casually, while working together or reviewing each other’s work.
+A lot of feedback is given casually while working together or reviewing each other’s work.
 It can be a quick Slack message or a brief watercooler chat in the kitchen.
 No matter the form, you can be sure that your feedback will be taken into consideration.
 This encourages people to share more constructive thoughts without the worry of being misunderstood.

 Wrapping up

-These are, in my opinion, the key aspects of a great development culture that I think we have managed to build at Railsware.
-Of course, there is still much to learn and introduce, and we’re already looking forward to this year’s input from our colleagues.
+Of course, there is still much to learn and introduce, and we’re already looking forward to the team’s input.

 If you’re interested in some more insights into how things work at Railsware, our article about Holacracy should be a valuable read.
 Also, check out how remote work culture works so well for us.